godis-michael/SimpleTwitterApp/README.md

     http://127.0.0.1:5000/users/SomeUser?pages_limit=3

-By default returned number of pages is equal to **1**.
+By default a returned number of pages is equal to **1**.

-There is also error handling implemented, so if you try to make request with an invalid username, some unexpected value, passed to the `?pages_limit` parameter or so on, you will get _json_ object with error description.
+There is also an error handling implemented, so if you try to make a request with an invalid username, some unexpected value, passed to the `?pages_limit` parameter or so on, you will get a _json_ object with the error description.

 Check this out: